 Degrees are conferred three times a year, on the last day of the fall, spring, and summer II term, as listed in the on-campus Academic Calendar.
-Students in the Virtual Campus degree programs who complete requirements at the end of the first summer subterm will have their degree conferred as an August graduate.
-Virtual Campus students who complete degree requirements at the end of the second summer subterm will have their degree conferred as a December graduate.
-For students in this situation, a letter of completion can be provided by the registrar's office if requested.
+Students in the Virtual Campus degree programs who complete requirements at the end of the first or second summer subterm will have their degree conferred as an August graduate.